For equal access, consider both physical and digital accessibility

 Imagine how individuals with visual impairments experience government services.
 A visit to the Department of Motor Vehicles to secure a state-issued ID card might include using a cane to tap and identify tactile markers warning of hazards outside the facility, reading braille signs that provide information about the office, and listening for directional cues for when to approach the counter for assistance.
 As challenging as that sounds, what must it be like to navigate the process online?

 For those looking for state-issued ID, digital accessibility starts at the DMV website.
-When that site is designed with accessibility in mind, visually impaired visitors can use their computer or phone’s screen reader to read aloud the page content, complete and print the online application and determine what additional documents they need to take to the DMV.
-An accessible website also includes alternative text describing images and properly labeled form fields, within a clear and consistent layout.
+When that site is designed with accessibility in mind, visually impaired visitors can use their computer or phone’s screen reader to read aloud the page content, complete and print the online application, and determine what additional documents they need to take to the DMV.
+An accessible website also includes alternative text describing images and properly labeled form fields within a clear and consistent layout.
 An accessible design allows vision-impaired visitors to easily navigate to a page listing DMV locations, determine the nearest branch, and learn when it opens — all in a short amount of time.

 The new digital accessibility rule builds on laws like the Americans with Disabilities Act that mandated equal access to public facilities and services for individuals with disabilities.
 While the ADA was enacted before widespread adoption of digital technologies, courts have increasingly interpreted it to encompass digital accessibility as well.
 The federal government, along with several states, has established digital services teams and adopted standards such as the Web Content Accessibility Guidelines to ensure that government websites and digital services are accessible to individuals with disabilities.